 Management Discussion of Fund Performance 1

-Financial Highlights 7
+Financial Highlights 8

-Past Performance 10
+Past Performance.
+11

 Summary of Investment Portfolio 12

 MANA GER'S RESPONSIBILITY FOR FINANCIAL REPORTING 13

-INDEPI ENDENT AUDITORS' REPORT 14

 FINAN CIAL STATEMENTS

-Statements of Financial Position 17
+Statements of Financial Position 14

-Statements of Comprehensive Income 18
+Statements of Comprehensive Income 15

-Statements of Changes in Financial Position 19
+Statements of Changes in Financial Position 16

-Statements of Cash Flows 20
+Statements of Cash Flows.
+17

-Schedule of Investments 21
+Schedule of Investments 18

-Notes to Financial Statements 22
+Notes to Financial Statements 19

-Letter from the President and CEO:
+Interim Letter from the President and CEO:

-For both Horizons ETFs and the Canadian ETF industry, 2018 marked another great year.
-The industry surpassed \$157 billion in assets under management ("AUM") and now has more than 770 ETF listings.
-Meanwhile, we launched seven new ETFs, giving us a total of 85 different investment tools available for our clients - and ended the year with \$9.9 billion of AUM.
+The first six months of 2019 has been a very exciting period for both Horizons ETFs and the Canadian ETF industry.
+The industry now exceeds \$181 billion in assets under management ("AUM") across more than 800 ETF listings.
+Meanwhile, we launched seven new ETFs in the first half of the year, giving us a total of 90 different investment tools available for our clients.
+Our AUM continues to grow as well, now exceeding \$10 billion.